patriciogonzalezvivo/prisma/README.md

 ## Roadmap

-[ ] Derive Field of View from: EXIF or COLMAP
+[ ] Extract Field of View from EXIF in images

 [ ] Suport from Polycam RGB-D
-[ ] COLMAP camera paths

 ## Aknowledgements